 Since ancient times, extractions have been performed for a variety of reasons.
 In early civilizations, tooth removal was often carried out to relieve toothaches.
 Toothaches were one of the most common complaints among people, and extraction was thought to be the best way to treat it.
 Today, tooth extractions are still commonly performed, but they are done for many other reasons.

-If you’re searching for tooth extraction in Denver, contact us today to schedule a consultation.
+If you’re searching for tooth extraction Denver and pediatric dentist Denver, contact us today to schedule a consultation.
 We aim to help you make the best decision for your child’s smile.
-Call (303) 953-8801 to book an appointment with Dr. Jodi or email [email protected].
+If you are looking for tooth extraction near me, call (303) 953-8801 to or complete the online booking form.

 Four Reasons Why a Tooth is Pulled